SquilliamX/foundry-fund-me-f23/notes.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Writing Tests For Smart Contracts
+## Smart Contract Tests Notes

 All Smart Contracts must have tests.
 You need tests before going for a smart contract audit or you will be turned away.

+You can see the test coverage by running:
+ `forge coverage`: shows you how many lines of code have been tested.
+ `forge coverage --report debug`: outputs a coverage report and tells you which lines have not been tested.
+ `forge coverage --report debug > coverage.txt`: creates a coverage report/file named `coverage.txt` and it will have all the output of the terminal command `forge coverage --report debug`.

+When writing tests, following this order:
+1. Write deploy scripts to use in our tests so we can test the exact same way we are going to deploy these smart contracts
+    - Note these deployment scripts will not work on zkSync. zkSync needs scripts written in Bash (for now)
+2. Then Write tests in this order:
+    3. Local Chain (Foundry's Anvil)
+    4. Forked testnet
+    5. Forked mainnet

 THe convention for test files is that all test files should end in `.t.sol`.